deel-ai/influenciae/README.md

 <img align="right" src="https://www.deel.ai/wp-content/uploads/2021/05/logo-DEEL.png" width="25%">
 This project received funding from the French ”Investing for the Future – PIA3” program within the Artificial and Natural Intelligence Toulouse Institute (ANITI).
 The authors gratefully acknowledge the support of the <a href="https://www.deel.ai/"> DEEL </a> project.

+## 👨‍🎓 Creators

+This library was first created as a research tool by [Agustin-Martin PICARD](mailto:agustin-martin.picard@irt-saintexupery.com) in the context of the DEEL project with the help of [David Vigouroux](mailto:david.vigouroux@irt-saintexupery.com) and [Thomas FEL](http://thomasfel.fr).
+Later on, [Lucas Hervier](https://github.com/lucashervier) joined the team to transform the code base as a practical user-(almost)-friendly and efficient tool.

 ## 📝 License